Land Use and Environment Group

 Planning and Development Services inspects plans and even the buildings and houses under construction to ensure everything is built to code and safe.

 If you shop at a local certified farmers market, or buy ornamental shrubbery, or even receive a shipment of flowers, it’s Agriculture, Weights and Measures that makes sure those shipments going in or out of the county are pest-free.
 If you buy gasoline, take a ride in a taxi, weigh your baggage at the airport, or buy anything that involves a scanned price, it’s a function of AWM to ensure you get what you pay for.

 The Farm and Home Advisor, part of the UC Cooperative Extension, offers free advice to help you with your gardening or any type horticulture.
 FHA also runs several other programs such as 4-H, family nutrition, and Marine and Natural Resources.

-And so we can all breathe easier, the Air Pollution Control District works to maintain and constantly improve our air quality – today the best it’s been in the past six decades.
+The Air Pollution Control District works to maintain and constantly improve our air quality – today the best it’s been in the past six decades.

 And who doesn't like to play outdoors, or picnic, or hike or bike or camp.
 The Department of Parks and Recreation oversees more than 100 parks, campgrounds, community centers and preserves throughout the county – all to enhance our quality of life.
 It is true that “Parks make life better.”
 And here in San Diego we have lots of them – literally something for everyone.